uchihaitachi5099/uchihaitachi5099/README.md

 - 🔭 I’m currently working on **Small and big projects**
 - 👯 I’m looking to collaborate on **More projects and help others**
 - 👨‍💻 All of my projects are available at **GitHub: https://github.com/uchihaitachi5099?tab=repositories**
+- 📫 How to reach me Discord: uchihaitachi5099

 <h1 align="center">language</h1>